TharunKumarReddyA-fr/Web-Scraping/README.md

-# 💡 CodeAlpha Internship Projects
+# 💡 Web Scraping Data Analysis

 This repository contains all the hands-on projects I completed as part of my **CodeAlpha Data Analytics Internship**.